sum1won/summod/README.md

 Kitsune: 30->23 gems

-(New Spell) Hide Heart: ench 5, D2F2, 16 gems, produces a 'Ritual Assistant' that, when alone with a Sorceror on a mountain that isn't already occupied, generates a hidden heart and makes the sorceror immortal.
-However, if the heart is destroyed, the sorceror dies.
+(New Spell) Hide Heart: ench 5, D2F2, 16 gems, produces a 'Ritual Assistant' that, when alone with a Sorceror on a mountain that isn't already occupied, generates a hidden heart and makes the Sorceror immortal.
+However, if the heart is destroyed, the Sorceror dies.

 ##### Ashdod, Reign of the Anakim